 4. Choose Practical, Supportable Tools

+Avoid tools your team cannot operate or maintain.
+Reliability matters more than novelty.
 Prioritize tools that fit your process, budget, and people.
 Proven workhorses like Programmable Logic Controllers (PLCs) run plant logic reliably.
 SCADA systems give you control and visibility.
 Robotic arms and machine vision are great, but only if they solve a real bottleneck.

 Start with tools that address your real problems, and grow from there.